DLXPlugins/photo-block/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.3.10 =
-This update introduces a new feature where cropping now occurs in a modal, providing more space to edit photos and resolving layout issues on smaller screens or within columns.
-It also fixes a bug that affected cropping tall photos and addresses an issue where duplicate cache keys were causing errors with global styles.
+Resolving several issues with global styles and object caching.
+Resolving specificity issues with global styles.
+Added the ability to group images for a gallery using Fancybox.